Device-Native/website/README.md

 }
 ```

-### 9. Retrieve an Advertisement for Recommendations (not Search)
+### 9. Retrieve Advertisements for Recommendations (not Search)

 To retrieve an advertisement for immediate display, use the following code.
-Note that you can adjust the number of ads to be returned by passing a number to the getAdsForDisplay method.

-Note that this will automatically fire an impression immediately if the impressionUrl is populated for each ad.
-This method return an ad in milliseconds, so it's safe to run on the main thread.

 ```java
 DeviceNativeAds dna = DeviceNativeAds.getInstance(getApplicationContext());
 List<DNAdUnit> adUnits = dna.getAdsForDisplay(1);
 ```

+*Note*:
+- That you can adjust the number of ads to be returned by passing a number to the getAdsForDisplay method.
+- This method return an ad in milliseconds, so it's safe to run on the main thread.
+- This will automatically fire an impression immediately if the impressionUrl is populated for each ad.
+You MUST therefore show all of the ads to the user.
+- These are ordered by relevance, so the first ad will be the most relevant.

-### 10. Retrieve an Advertisement for Search
+### 10. Retrieve Advertisements for Search

 To retrieve an advertisement for search, use the following code.
-There is no need to debounce this call, and it's safe to call from the main thread since it will return in milliseconds.

-Note that this will automatically fire an impression immediately if the impressionUrl is populated for each ad.

 ```java
 DeviceNativeAds dna = DeviceNativeAds.getInstance(getApplicationContext());
 List<DNAdUnit> adUnits = dna.getAdsForSearch(query);
 ```

+*Note*:
+- There is no need to debounce this call, as we have some simple logic to handle that.
+- This method return an ad in milliseconds, so it's safe to run on the main thread.
+- This will automatically fire an impression immediately if the impressionUrl is populated for each ad.
+You MUST therefore show all of the ads to the user.

 #### Dealing with AdUnits in Search